 DECEMBER 13 - 15, 2018

-Continuous indoor and outdoor entertainment keeps our Market guests busy.
-Choral concerts, zither music, fascinating talks about Germany, as well as the Christkindl Cinema all give guests an opportunity to warm up indoors.
-The outdoor stage is continually occupied with instrumental concerts, international dancers, German band music, and demonstrations.
-Kinder World is always available for the children.
-Wandering characters including St. Nicholas, the Kurrende Singers, our musical Christmas Tree, the Smoking Woodsman, and the ever-popular Hilby, the Skinny German Juggle Boy continually entertain our guests.
+Continuous indoor and outdoor performances keep our Market guests entertained.
+Choral concerts and instrumental performances on Zither, Pipe Organ, Brass, Woodwinds, and Piano, and fascinating talks on Vienna, Austria, as well as the Christkindl Cinema all give guests an opportunity to warm up indoors.
+The outdoor stage is the location for small ensemble concerts, international dancers, and German band music.
+Kinderworld is always available for the children.
+Look for the Wandering Musical Christmas Tree, Hilby the Skinny German Juggle Boy, the Kurrende Singers, and St. Nicholas.

 St. Francis of Assisi is credited with creating the first Nativity scene in 1223 at Greccio, Italy, in an attempt to place the emphasis of Christmas upon the worship of Christ rather than upon secular materialism and gift giving.
 The Mifflinburg Christkindl Market features a live Nativity scene that can be found just past the main entrace on the Lutheran Church grounds.
 Volunteers from church organizations, and others, along with a display of animals, enhance the live Nativity scene.
 The facade of the church in the background only adds to welcome each visitor with its picturesque view.